ProfoundNetworks/domainify/README.md

 Usage
 -----

-domainify takes hostnames as arguments, and outputs entity domains to standard output, one entity domain per line.
-A bad hostname or an error mapping to an entity domain will result in a blank line being output for that input.
+`domainify` takes hostnames as command line arguments or from stdin (with the `--stdin` option, and outputs entity domains to standard output, one domain per line.
+A bad hostname or an error mapping a hostname to an entity domain will result in a blank line being output for that input (and sometimes an error message to standard error).

-Arguments can be givin either as command line arguments, or via standard input, one hostname per line, with the `--stdin`  option.

 For example: